-AIVRS or TVR-American Indian Vocational Rehabilitation Services or Tribal Vocational Rehabilitation programs are vocational rehabilitation services offered by tribes receiving federal grants to serve federally enrolled American Indians.
+AIVRS or TVR- American Indian Vocational Rehabilitation Services or Tribal Vocational Rehabilitation programs are vocational rehabilitation services offered by tribes receiving federal grants to serve federally enrolled American Indians.

 CAP- Client Assistance Program is an advocacy program that can answer questions and provide information about your rights and responsibilities as a DVR client.
-CAP also assists clients in helping mediate and solve concerns that arise in the rehabilitation process.
+CAP also assists clients in mediating and resolving concerns that arise during the rehabilitation process.
 To reach CAP, call 1-800-544-2121 Voice/TTY.